Understanding Dyscalculia

 Adult & Child Psychology, Neurofeedback, CBT Therapy.
 ADHD, Autism, Anxiety, Depression, PTSD.
 Scottsdale, AZ - Peoria, Arizona

-Dyscalculia is a specific learning disorder that affects a person's ability to understand and work with numbers.
-Individuals with dyscalculia may have difficulty with basic arithmetic, telling time, and measuring objects.
-This condition is often referred to as "math dyslexia" because it is similar to dyslexia, a learning disorder that affects reading skills.
+Dyscalculia is a specific learning disorder characterized by persistent difficulty in comprehending or learning math and any number-based information.
+Despite having an average to above-average intelligence and receiving adequate instruction, individuals with this condition usually struggle with understanding mathematical concepts, performing mathematical operations, and applying them in real-world situations which include telling time, and measuring objects.
+Dyscalculia is often referred to as "math dyslexia" because it is similar to dyslexia, a learning disorder that affects reading skills.

 While dyscalculia is not well-known or understood by many, it is estimated that up to 6% of the population may have some degree of dyscalculia.
-It can be diagnosed in children as young as five years old, and it persists throughout adulthood.
+It can be diagnosed in children as young as five years old, and may persists throughout adulthood.
+This condition is considered a neurological condition that affects the normal development of mathematical skills.

 What Causes Dyscalculia?

-The exact cause of dyscalculia is not fully understood.
-Some researchers believe that it may be due to differences in brain structure or function, while others suggest that it could be a result of environmental factors, such as a lack of exposure to math concepts or inadequate instruction.
+Experts have yet to know what is the primary cause of the development of dyscalculia.
+However, some researchers believe that it may be due to differences in brain structure or function, while others suggest that it could be a result of environmental factors, such as a lack of exposure to math concepts or inadequate instruction.

 Studies have shown that children with dyscalculia often have difficulty with spatial reasoning, working memory, and processing speed.
 These cognitive skills are essential for understanding mathematical concepts and performing mathematical operations.